 If you’re an eCommerce store owner or webmaster, you may of not have considered coupons yet.
 Up until now, coupons have been considered low value or even damaging to a an e-com store, but as the industry has grown, it’s become the norm for sites to offer some form of discount, either store wide, or for various products.

 E-commerce Coupons – What Are The Benefits

-In the early days, coupon sites we considered somewhat spammy.
+In the early days, coupon sites were considered somewhat spammy.
 As these sites have grown with industry, they themselves have become ultra powerful, and ultra profitable, both from a business point of view, but also the authority and trust that is now recognised by Google.
-This represents a unique opportunity that many webmasters may of not considered.
-Not only can they be a source of buying traffic, but also powerful link opportunities.
+This represents a unique opportunity that many webmasters may have not considered.
+Not only can they be a source of traffic, but also powerful link opportunities.